 New Key to Unlocking the Mysteries of Physics?
 Quantum Turbulence

 The recent discovery of the Higgs boson confirmed theories about the origin of mass and, with it, offered the potential to explain other scientific mysteries.
 But scientists are continually studying other, less-understood forces that may also shed light on matters not yet uncovered.
-Among these is quantum turbulence, writes Katepalli Sreenivasan, an NYU University professor and dean of the NYU Polytechnic School of Engineering, in the cover story of a special issue of Proceedings of the National Academy of Sciences.
+Among these is quantum turbulence, writes Katepalli Sreenivasan, an NYU University professor and dean of the NYU Tandon School of Engineering, in the cover story of a special issue of Proceedings of the National Academy of Sciences.
 Sreenivasan’s introductory analysis, written with issue co-editors Carlo Barenghi of Newcastle University and Ladislav Skrbek of Prague’s Charles University, examines the direction and promise of this phenomenon.

 National Academies Selects Oded Nov for Keck Initiative